 A band of instrumental musicians, consisting of six performers, would be able to execute the greatest variety of good compositions, and in Europe, give the greatest satisfaction to real judges of the art, if they consisted of two violins, a tenor and violoncello (for quartets) with an oboe and bassoon (for symphonies).

-Joyce Lindorff shows how Burney’s planning ideas were closely executed, in terms of the number of musicians and instruments that were brought on the embassy.
+Joyce Lindorff shows how Burney’s plans were closely executed, in terms of the number of musicians and instruments that were brought on the embassy.
 Not only did Burney supply the embassy with his musical recommendations, he also sent queries regarding Chinese music.
 The embassy returned with some Chinese instruments and information that indeed satisfied Burney’s research quest.
 The information was supplied by the German émigré John (Johann) Christian Hüttner, a member of the embassy, who served as a tutor to the son of Macartney’s deputy Sir George Staunton.
 Acknowledged by Burney as ‘a well-informed musician,’ Hüttner played a key role in providing the information that formed the basis of Burney’s article on ‘Chinese Music’ in Rees’s Cyclopaedia; or, an universal dictionary of arts, sciences and literature.

 In this article, Burney explains China to be ‘the most ancient, extensive, and polished, empire that exists’ and notes that